jkphl/micrometa/README.md

 Usage
 -----

 *micrometa* essentially consists of one [main parser class](src/Jkphl/Micrometa.php) and several auxiliary classes.
-You can incorporate *micrometa* into your project simply by including and instanciating the main parser class.
+You can incorporate *micrometa* into your project by including and instanciating the main parser class.
 Fetching and parsing a remote HTML document is a easy as this:

 ```php
 require_once '/path/to/micrometa/src/Jkphl/Micrometa.php'